ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Channel System
 All cards in hand can be channeled into the channel zone at ∞ speed any time you are the active player as a universal action.
 Channeling cards is primarily for fulfilling source requirements and getting rid of cards you don't want to replace them with new ones at the end of the round.
 - You may channel a card face up or face down.
-Cards channeled face down as wild cards count as being from all sources, but draw 1 fewer card at the end of the round (unless it is done during draw step step 2).
+Cards channeled face down as wild cards count as being from all sources, but draw 1 fewer card at the end of the round (unless it is done during draw phase step 2).
 - During the draw phase, your channeled cards will be recycled
 - Channeling cards does not
 ---